francescmarti00/dmu-multimedia/md/JS-part5-TECH2015.md

 />
 ```

 **Exercise 2 (Optional)**.
 Run and analyse the following slideshow from w3shools: <https://www.w3schools.com/howto/howto_js_slideshow.asp>.
 In particular, analyse the method getElementsByClassName().
-The getElementsByClassName() method returns a collection of elements with a specified class name(s).
+In contrast with getElementsByID (that returns a single element), the getElementsByClassName() method returns a collection of elements with a specified class name(s).
 </br>

 ## Adding a JavaScript Navigation Menu to a website

-The section How To <https://www.w3schools.com/howto/> of the website w3schools includes very useful snippets for HTML, CSS and JavaScript.
+The section 'How To' of the website w3schools (<https://www.w3schools.com/howto/>) includes very useful snippets for HTML, CSS and JavaScript.
-In this section, we are going to run and analyse some navigation menus.
+In this section, we are going to run and analyse some of the navigation menus examples we can find in that website.

+To begin with, we are going to see how to create a full screen overlay navigation menu.

 **Exercise 3**.
-The following code creates a a full screen overlay navigation menu.
+The following code creates a full screen overlay navigation menu.
 Run and analyse the following code.
+In particular, add/remove the following elements from the code, to fully understand their function:
+1) href="javascript:void(0)"
+2) &times;
+3) &#9776;

 ```JS
 <!DOCTYPE html>